krish240574/embedPyMLAI/README.md

 plt:.p.import \`matplotlib.pyplot;

-### A deceptive example : MinMAxScaler inside sklearn.preprocessing
+### Another example : MinMAxScaler inside sklearn.preprocessing

-This function returns an object of class MinMaxScaler, it is a function call, not a class.
-So one could wrongly define it as
+One would try to instantiate a <class> directly, like so:

 mms:.p.import[\`sklearn;\`preprocessing;\`MinMaxScaler;\*][], expecting an object of class MinMaxScaler to be instantiated.

 But this call fails, with the error message : "AttributeError: module 'sklearn' has no attribute 'preprocessing'"

-I have noticed this error with some matplotlib.pyplot function calls too, that return objects, but look like class names.

 So to use MinMaxScaler, do the following :

 pre:.p.import \`sklearn.preprocessing;

-mms:pre[\`MinMaxScaler;\*][];
+mms:pre[\`MinMaxScaler;\*][]; / now that higher-level module is imported into shared memory already.

 Then, mms safely contains :
 MinMaxScaler(copy=True, feature_range=(0, 1))